jonyeezs/PiggyMonitor/LESSONS.md

 - Change structure from table to divs so we can utilize the form tag
 - Able to differentiate a expense and a income entry
 - Perhaps look into the performance with so much watcher-hungry ngAttr

+I've learnt that refactoring straight away isn't always smart.
+As you progress further, you come to realize where it makes more sense to refactor and also realize where time is best spent.